 Parade VIP’s included First Selectman Charles W. Terrell, Jr, “Newtown’s Mr. Citizen” Bertram Stroock, who had donated the land for Dickinson Park the year before, and “Miss Newtown,” Antonia Woyerstrass.

 In those days, Newtown was a much smaller town with country flare.
-"Everybody when you walked down Main Street knew each other and said 'hello.'
-That has changed," Mr. Glover said.
+“When you walked down Main Street everybody knew each other and said ‘hello.’
+That has changed,” Mr. Glover said.